A customer journey map (CJM) is a powerful communication tool.

 If your budget and timeline allows, I recommend conducting both types of studies.

-You might use the customer workshops to develop the framework, and the longitudinal study to validate what you’ve learned so far as well as gather deeper insights.
+You might use the customer workshops to develop the framework, and the longitudinal study to evaluate what you’ve learned so far as well as gather deeper insights.

 Option 1: Customer Workshops